 Deciding whether to make a request for an EHC needs assessment can be a difficult and stressful decision to make.
 However, it is important not to listen to the myths that surround this process.
 All Local Authorities must adhere to the two requirements set out in law in Section 36(8) Children and Families Act 2014, and a higher threshold than what is required in law, should not be put in place when decision making.

-Kathryn Saban is a Solicitor and Lecturer at Lancaster University Law School, specialising in education law and clinical legal education.
-She co-directs Lancaster University’s Law Clinic.
+Kathryn Saban is a Solicitor, Lecturer and the Director of Clinical Legal Education at Lancaster University Law School.
+She specialises in education law and clinical legal education.